josemadriz/first-cube/README.md

         * app.js - the top-level config script used by index.html
         * app/ - the directory to store project-specific scripts.
         * lib/ - the directory to hold third party scripts.
 * tools/ - the build tools to optimize the project.

 To optimize, run:

-    volo build
+    volo build // TODO: something more gruntlike https://github.com/asciidisco/grunt-requirejs

 This will run the "build" command in the volofile that is in this directory.